Announcements

 Scope

-RSM Cardiovascular Disease is an open access, peer-reviewed journal devoted to the pathology, epidemiology, prevention, treatment and control of all aspects of cardiovascular diseases.
-As the official journal of the London Cardiovascular Society, the journal aims to support the cardiovascular research community by providing a forum for basic, clinical and translational research in the field.
+JRSM Cardiovascular Disease is a peer-reviewed journal devoted to the pathology, epidemiology, prevention, treatment and control of all aspects of cardiovascular diseases.
+The journal aims to support the cardiovascular research community by providing a forum for basic, clinical and translational research in the field.
 JRSM Cardiovascular Disease was originally founded by the Royal Society of Medicine, and is supported by a prestigious Editorial Board to provide expert and timely peer review.
-The journal welcomes research in the following areas: Genomics, Stem cells and regeneration, Bioengineering and tissue repair, Transplantation, Cardiac and brain imaging, Hypertension, Organogenesis, Developments in therapies, Pharmacology, Physiology.
+The journal welcomes research in the following areas: Genomics; Stem cells and regeneration; Bioengineering and tissue repair; Transplantation; Cardiac and brain imaging; Hypertension; Organogenesis; Developments in therapies; Pharmacology; Physiology.

 Sponsoring Association(s)